UltiHash/core/doc/etcd-namespace-entries.md

     contains the port the service is using for communication.

 **TBD**: `/<namespace>/storage-groups/<storage_group_id>/storages/<service_id>` \
-  contains state of storage services: -(NEW), o(ASSIGNED).
+  contains state of storage services: -(NEW), o(ASSIGNED). \

-**TBD**: `/<namespace>/storage-groups/<storage_group_id>/state` \
-  contains state of group and storage services state that storage group manager refered, like `<group_state>,xx-o-o` (x means there's no storage service)
+  This key is watched by `coordinator`.

 **TBD**: `/<namespace>/storage-groups/<storage_group_id>/initialized` \
-  exists only when the storage group succeeded to assign all storage services: \
+  exists only when the storage group succeeded to assign all storage services. \
-  has no ttl.
+  This key has no ttl. `coordinator` reads this key.

+**TBD**: `/<namespace>/storage-groups/state/<storage_group_id>` \
+  contains state of group and storage services state that storage group manager refered, like `<group_state>,xx-o-o` (x means there's no storage service). \
+  This key is watched by `global_data_view`.

 ## Configuration parameters

 **TBD**: `/<namespace>/storage-groups/config/<storage_group_id>`
-  contains configuration of storage groups.
+  contains configuration of storage groups. `coordinator` reads this key.

 **TBD**: `/<namespace>/storage-groups/assignments/<service_id>` \
-  contains the storage group ID to which a storage service belongs.
+  contains the storage group ID to which a storage service belongs. \
+  Each storage services reads this key.

 ## Service ID